bvankuik/PIDatePicker/README.md

 ![PIDatePicker](https://raw.github.com/prolificinteractive/pidatepicker/master/Images/PIDatePicker.gif)

 ## Description
-A custom UIDatePicker object that allows design customization of various user interface attributes such as font, color, etc. This pod aims to replicate the default UIDatePicker functionality while adding additional customization in the user interface.
+Partial implementation of a UIDatePicker object that allows design customization of various user interface attributes such as font, color, etc.
+This pod aims to replicate the default UIDatePicker functionality while adding additional customization in the user interface.

+Only supports picking the date, doesn't support other modes like date/time or stopwatch.

 ## Customization